funnyruler/CRUD-api-with-nosql-db/README.md

 to get value by this key, e.g, `/get_value?key=testkey`.

-`/change_value` - is a `PUT` route to change existing value by key, you need to pass a key which value you want to change and new value to change, by json in format `{"key_to_change": "key", "new_value": "test1"}`.
+`/change_value` - is a `PUT` route to change existing value by key, you need to pass a key which value you want to change and new value to change it, by json in format `{"key_to_change": "key", "new_value": "test1"}`.
 In case of success you will see appropriate message with count of changed values, otherwise - error message.
 # Configuration
 Configuration of flask app in `/flask_app/.env`